 Besides the villains, many characters are out greeting guests.
 Last year, you could meet the Queen of Hearts, Gaston, the Wicked Queen from Snow White, Cruella De Ville or Malificent in front of the train station.
 There are dramatic backdrops, and two villains work at a time.
 They each have their separate line, and they take breaks from greeting to perform in the parade.
 On our visit, the treat station across from them HAD NO LINE.
 It was really quite magical.
 There was music and projections on the buildings along Main Street and on the castle for most of the party!

 Jack Skellington and Sally greet guests in New Orleans.
 The line is long, but they spend a long time with each guest.
 They get down on the ground for tadpoles and are super sweet.
-During 2017, Mickey and Minnie met guests in two locations.
+Last year, Mickey and Minnie met guests in two locations.
 They were on the Frontierland dock, and you could meet them in ToonTown from an hour before the party started until 7 p.m., along with Goofy, Donald, Daisy and Pluto.
 Chip and Dale greeted guests just past the Toon Town Station (it's within the treat station path).
 You can meet some princesses in Fantasy Faire — including rare princesses.
 Last year, you could meet Aladdin, Jasmine, Genie or Jafar in Adventureland, although we also saw Jafar wandering around Main Street U.S.A.
 Winnie the Pooh and friends are in Critter Country.
 You could also meet some pirate pals, such as Captain Jack Sparrow, or other pirate pals, on the Frontierland dock.
 Pixar friends danced in the dance party at Tomorrowland Terrace (we caught Sulley, Mike Wazowski, the Incredibles, Woody, Russell and Dug).
 You could find Star Wars characters in Tomorrowland.
 Keep an eye out for characters attending Mickey's Halloween Party 2018!
 You can use the party park map and the Disneyland Park app to locate your favorite characters.

 FASTPASS does not operate during the party, but wait times are much lighter.
 FASTPASS is available during the three hours before the party starts.
-There seems to be a glitch in the system.
-It is possible that if you arrive early, before the party you can use MaxPass in that time.
-The added PhotoPass benefit might also give you MaxPass benefits.
+Last year there seemed to be a glitch in the system.
+When we arrived early, before the party we could use MaxPass in that time.
+The added PhotoPass benefit might have given us MaxPass benefits.
 Each employee we talked to had a slightly different explanation.
 MaxPass worked with our party ticket, but sometimes we needed help reserving.
-Disney may fix it, but it is always worth a shot, so be sure to download the Disneyland app and link your ticket just in case.
+Disney may fix it for 2018, but it is always worth a shot, so be sure to download the Disneyland app and link your ticket just in case.
 If you are an Annual Passholder with MaxPass benefits, be sure to use your party ticket to reserve rides and scan your party ticket for FASTPASS return (before the party starts).
 Unless you re-enter the park with your annual pass, the MaxPass on your pass will not work because it does not recognize that you are in the park.

 These rides are expected to be open during Mickey's Halloween Party (check current ride refurbishments):